New Home Office Concession Will Fast Track Settlement for Young Adults

 The new rules now state that to be eligible for this five-year rule concession, the following criteria must be met:

-Related to the above criteria, when considering “early” applications for ILR, UK Visas and Immigration case officers are required to take into account several factors, including:
+Related to the above criteria, when considering an “early” indefinite leave to remain application, UK Visas and Immigration case officers are required to take into account several factors, including:

 The guidance states that if one or more of the above factors applies to a given case, the case officer is required to consider if it would still be proportionate to expect the applicant to wait the full ten years.